mehulagg/gitlab_test/doc/administration/geo/replication/external_database.md

 - Set up streaming replication yourself (for example, in AWS RDS).
 - Perform the Omnibus configuration manually as follows.

-In an Omnibus install, the `geo_secondary_role` makes configuration changes to `postgresql.conf`.
-Make the following configuration changes manually to your external replica database configuration:
+Make the following configuration changes manually to your `postgresql.conf` of external replica database:

 ```
 ##